 Over the last 4 years, the Mesa County Detention Facility’s population has steadily increased an average of 13.6% each year.
 To put that into perspective, the average jail population in 2014 was 331, in 2018 it was 556.
-On July 23, 2018, a high of 629 inmates were housed in the facility.
+On July 23, 2018, a high of 629 inmates was housed in the facility.

 Our target population is less than 80% of the total number of inmates we can house.
 When at or under our target population, we're able to more effectively house the diverse classifications of inmates.
 For example, females cannot be housed together with males, and oftentimes co-defendants for a case cannot be housed together.
-For the safety and security of our inmates, it is our responsibly to house known violent inmates away from those who are not known to be violent.
+For the safety and security of our inmates, it is our responsibility to house known violent inmates away from those who are not known to be violent.
 When our population rises above 80% of available bed space, it makes it difficult to appropriately house our different inmate populations.

 With our current jail, the target population is 490.
 December 2017 is the last time the jail population was within our target.
 With the expansion, the target population will increase to approximately 618.